tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 ### Withering Lightning
 When you deal lightning damage to a creature using a warlock spell or feature, you can force the target to make a Constitution saving throw.
 On a failed save, the target's hit point maximum is reduced for 1 minute by an amount equal to the lightning damage it took.
 Any effect that removes a disease allows the target's hit point maximum to return to normal before that time passes.
 Once you use this invocation, you must finish a long rest before you can use it again.

+STAR OF DARKNESS
+Prerequisite: 18th leveZ Fiend or Great Old One Patron

+You can expend the 9th-level use of your Mystic Arcanum to cast [gravity well](../../Magic/Spells/gravity-well.md).

 AMBASSADOR OF THE DEPTHS
 Prerequisite: 5th level

-You can expend a warlock spell slot to cast the new dive spell While the spell affects a target, that target also has darkvision that extends out to a range of 120 feet.
+You can expend a warlock spell slot to cast [dive](../../Magic/Spells/dive.md).
+While the spell affects a target, that target also has darkvision that extends out to a range of 120 feet.

 DESERT ROAMER
 Prerequisite: 5th level

-You are adapted to both hot climates and cold climates, as described in the Dungeon Master's Guide, and you don't need to drink water to survive.
+You are adapted to both hot climates and cold climates, and you don't need to drink water to survive.

 FLAME WALKER
 Prerequisite: 5th level

 You and any equipment you are wearing or carrying are immune to the damage dealt by nonmagical fire, and you can breathe ashes, smoke, and the stinking cloud spell without any negative effects.
 This can't prevent damage dealt by traps or creatures, such as the breath weapon of a red dragon or the blast of a fire cannon.

 WEIGHTLESSNESS
 Prerequisite: 5th level

 You can cast feather fall targeting only yourself at will without expending a spell slot or requiring components.

 EXPLOSIVE VENGEANCE
-Prerequisite: 7th level Pact of the Chain, fireball known as a warlock spell When another creature deals damage to your familiar and reduces it to O hit points, you can choose to use your reaction to cast fireball using a warlock spell slot centered at the location of your familiar, even if it is outside your normal range or line of sight for the spell The spell originates from your familiar.
+Prerequisite: 7th level Pact of the Chain, fireball known as a warlock spell

+When another creature deals damage to your familiar and reduces it to O hit points, you can choose to use your reaction to cast fireball using a warlock spell slot centered at the location of your familiar, even if it is outside your normal range or line of sight for the spell.
+The spell originates from your familiar.
 After you do this, you gain one level of exhaustion and you can't cast any spells of 1st-level or higher on your next turn.
 Once you use this invocation, you must finish a long rest before you can use it again.

 GRAVEBORNE
 Prerequisite: 7th level